-Note: More configuration steps are necessary to configure DMF to use OpenVault; see "Using OpenVault for the LS Drive Groups" on page 115.
+Note: More configuration steps are necessary to configure DMF to use OpenVault; see "OpenVault and LS Drive Groups" on page 157.

-SERVER\NAME
+SERVER NAME

-Hostname of the machine on which the DMF server is running.
-In a high-availability (HA) configuration, SERVER\NAME must be the HA virtual hostname rather than the output of the hostname(1) command.
+Specifies the hostname of the machine on which the DMF server is running.
+In an HA configuration, SERVER\NAME must be the HA virtual hostname rather than the output of the hostname(1) command.
 This parameter is only required for HA configurations or configurations using the DMF Parallel Data Mover Option.

 Note: If you change this parameter, you must copy the dmf.conf file manually to each parallel data mover node and then restart the DMF services.
 Do not change this parameter while DMF is running.

-SPOOL\DIR
+SPOOL DIR